nuageux/Obsidian-CS-Notes/Other Subjects/MGT 172 - Project Management/Course Content/Organization Strategy and Project Selection.md

 - Implemented through projects, and every project should be clearly related to the organization's strategy.
 - Provides the theme and focus on the future direction of the organization.
 	- Responding to changes in the (external) environment
-	- Allocating scarce resources of the firm to improve its competititve position (internal)
+	- Allocating scarce resources of the firm to improve its competitive position (internal)

 #### Driving Forces
 - Global Competition: How to stay alive as a company as the field expands.